 Until you collect evidence of contamination, then all those question marks remain potential risks and nothing more.
 The Phase 2 [Intrusive] Site Investigation should be designed to prove whether these sources, pathways and receptors exist.

 We’re happy to talk so feel free to contact us on 0800 0209 307 or e-mail us on email@example.com.
-While we finish our White Papers on Phase 1 and Phase 2 Investigations, why not check out these related blogs:
+While we finish our eBooks on Phase 1 and Phase 2 Investigations, why not check out these related blogs:

 Guide to Phase 2 Site Investigations

-This free guide will help you learn about Phase 2 Site Investigations in the simplest terms.
+This free eBook will help you learn about Phase 2 Site Investigations in the simplest terms.
 Download it now for free!Download!